 “In daily life we never understand each other, neither complete clairvoyance nor complete confessional exists… But people in a novel can be understood completely by the reader… And this is why they often seem more definite than characters in history, or even our own friends.”

 I’ve been published in the poetry anthology Poetry North, but my career has been in website editing.
 I now work as a freelance copywriter and social media coach at Ink Gardener Copywriting.
-This has allowed me the time to visit La Muse Writers and Artists’ Retreat in France twice in 2015 to complete the first novel in the series.
+This has allowed me the time to visit La Muse Writers and Artists’ Retreat in France to complete the first novel in the series.

 You can also find me on:

-Please feel free to email me at helen[at]hjreynolds.co.uk
+Please email me at helen[at]hjreynolds.co.uk